facontidavide/Bonxai/README.md

 It is... complicated.

 If you need to store very sparse point clouds, you should expect Bonxai to use more memory (20-40% more).
-If the point cloud is relatively dense, Bonxai might use much less memory than Octomap (less than half).
+If the point cloud is relatively dense, Bonxai might use less memory than Octomap (less than half).